-Policies & Procedures provides means to post and manage safety or other policies and procedures on the company "Web portal where employees and other stakeholders can easily access them.
+Policies & Procedures provides a means to post and manage safety or other policies and procedures on the company "Web portal" where employees and other stakeholders can easily access them.

 Business Need: Demonstrate to auditors that policies and procedures are regularly reviewed.

 Your company safety policy statement should be visible to all employees.
 It does no good if it is collecting dust on a shelf.
 When you purchase SMS Pro™, you get access to sample policy statements.